Health Services Management (Bachelor)Bachelor of Applied Science

-Ready to move into a management role in Healthcare?
+Ready to move into an Administrative management role in a Healthcare Setting?

 Are you ready to advance your career in the healthcare field?
 Are you seeking leadership positions in a hospital, clinic or managed care organization?
 Do you want to earn your bachelor’s degree in an environment that fits your busy schedule?
 Sounds like the Midland College Bachelor of Applied Science for Healthcare Services (BAS) was designed for you.

 Without question, the health sciences field is the single largest industry in the country, accounting for more than 14 million jobs.
 The Midland College (MC) online bachelor’s program is tailored to your needs, allowing you to earn an undergraduate degree in just two years.

 Designed to meet growing needs for managers and mid-level managers in a healthcare setting, this program is intended for students with an Associate degree in health sciences, allied health, nursing, information technology, business, or others.